 First Alert Weather Day for light snow likely on Super Bowl Sunday

+Parts of NW Virginia see the snow first and it gradually moves closer to Central VA through the afternoon.

 RICHMOND, Va.
-(WWBT) - Super Bowl Sunday will feature some light snow showers in Central VA.
+(WWBT) - Super Bowl Sunday will feature light snow in Central VA.

-Saturday looks very warm with highs in the mid 60s, BUT a strong cold front will arrive late in the day, bringing a sharp temperature drop, an increase in cloud cover and will set the stage for light snow Sunday.

-As of Friday morning, it looks like a light accumulation of snow is likely.

-First, we’ll get some rain showers late Saturday evening.
-Rain showers will become more widespread and changeover to snow in the overnight.
-Light snow will be likely during the morning into midday.
+Parts of NW Virginia see the snow first and it gradually moves closer to Central VA through the afternoon.

 Our forecast is for a dusting to 1 inch of snow across most of Central Virginia, including Richmond, Henrico, and Chesterfield.
-Slightly higher amounts of 1-2 inches are possible farther west from Louisa to Buckingham counties closer to the Blue Ridge.
+Slightly higher amounts of 1-2 inches are possible farther west from from Orange and Louisa counties closer to the Blue Ridge.

+Where snow accumulations are expected to be slightly higher, the National Weather Service has issued a Winter Weather Advisory nothing that roads could be snow covered/slippery.

-Bulk of the wintry precipitation looks to end in the early evening hours Sunday.
-If we get an accumulation of snow, Monday morning’s commute could be tough.
-Icy spots would be likely with lows near 20° Monday morning.
+If we get a light accumulation of snow, Monday morning’s commute could be tough.
+Icy spots would be likely with lows near 20° Monday.

-In the meantime, enjoy the warm and dry weather Friday and Saturday!

 Copyright 2022 WWBT.
 All rights reserved.